-- a welcome session for orientation and programme overview. - student module guides and timetables. - an introduction to the library and Information Technology (IT). - extensive library and other learning resources and facilities within the Faculty and University. - the Programme Leader.
+- a welcome session for orientation and programme overview. • - student module guides and timetables. - an introduction to the library and Information Technology (IT). - extensive library and other learning resources and facilities within the Faculty and University. - the Programme Leader.

-\cdot the Module Leaders who are academic members of staff, who will be responsible for overseeing your progress throughout the module.
+the Module Leaders who are academic members of staff, who will be responsible for overseeing your progress throughout the module.

-- the MSc Diabetes Best Practice Senior Tutor for pastoral needs. - · the International Officer.
+- the MSc Diabetes Best Practice Senior Tutor for pastoral needs.

-• in consultation with the Module Leader you will identify or will be allocated with a local supervisor and / or a University supervisor for your dissertation projects.
+- the International Officer.

-- academic staff and administrative staff.
+- in consultation with the Module Leader you will identify or will be allocated with a local supervisor and / or a University supervisor for your dissertation projects.

 - a personal academic tutor (PAT)

-- · a student representative
+- a student representative